AlexPeret/websharper-cookbook-tutorial/articles/cookbook-chapter-02.md

 Let's create a new file named ***Resources.fs*** and add to the ***.fsproj*** file, as usual.

 For now, we are going to embed only the Bootstrap files.
-Also, we are going to change the default path to JQuery library, each is used by WebSharper framework (pending: add app.config and change JQuery's path).
+Also, we are going to change the default path to JQuery library, which is used by WebSharper framework (pending: add app.config and change JQuery's path).

 First, the Bootstrap files.